aworkshop/c/src/13/README.md

 in that it will skip building targets if its dependencies did not change.
 If one file was edited, it will only build the target(s) that depend on it directly or indirectly.

+It takes the _first_ target when you don't specify one.

 You also see that there is a `make clean` target, that removes the target executable, and intermediate files.